-The extraordinary architecture, vivid Victorian collections and exceptional early arts and crafts interiors, experienced in combination with the beautiful surrounding landscape, makes Hospitalfield an utterly impressive place…
+The extraordinary architecture, Victorian collections and exceptional early Arts and Crafts interiors, experienced in combination with the beautiful surrounding landscape, makes Hospitalfield an impressive place for learning and enjoyment.

 Individual Friend Donation £ 25 per year

 Joint Friend Donation £ 40 per year

 To become a friend simply click on the link below, complete form and post or e-mail back to us.
 If this is a gifted donation, please note from and to whom at the top and I will be happy to send in a card.

 Joining the Friends of Hospitalfield will introduce you to a social circle of like- minded individuals.